 - Hire a car: It is essential for getting around the island.
 The distances are not great, but the roads are winding and journey times are longer than they appear on the map.

-- Book in advance: Both access to the Cumbrecita viewpoint and kayak excursions require advance booking, especially during peak season.
+- Book in advance: Both parking access to the Cumbrecita viewpoint and kayak excursions require advance booking, especially during peak season.
+You can reserve your small-group kayak outing here in just a couple of minutes.

 - Dress in layers: The temperature is pleasant year-round on the coast, but it can be very cold at the summits, even in summer.